-While yields aren’t climbing like they were months ago, it’s still possible to end up with a competitive interest rate.
-One way to do that is to look at the yields tied to the share certificates offered by certain credit unions.
+While yields aren’t nearly as high as they were a year ago, it’s still possible to end up with a competitive interest rate.
+One way to do that is to shop around and look at the yields tied to the share certificates offered by credit unions.

 Brick-and-mortar banks can be pretty stingy when it comes to paying out interest to their customers with savings accounts.
 In many cases, their CD rates aren’t impressive either.